 In response to the Deficit Reduction Act of 2005 and the HHS interim final TANF regulations issued June 29, 2006, new rules were established for TANF policy on work activities.
 As part of the interim TANF regulations, states are now responsible for providing the federal government with a "Work Verification Plan" -- a document containing status verification and updates on recipient participation in work activities.
 On February 5, 2008, we received the Final TANF Regulation.
 The final version made several changes to the rules contained in the interim version.
-The information contained in this chapter of the manual reflects verification Plan will negatively impact the TANF participation rate and the amount of federal funds received by the state.
+The information contained in this chapter of the manual reflects verification requirements according to SC's Work Verification Plan.
+Failure to adhere to the Work Verification Plan will negatively impact the TANF participation rate and the amount of federal funds received by the state.